Crohn’s disease is a type of inflammatory bowel disease (IBD). It affects the digestive tract and causes diarrhea, abdominal pain, and weight loss.

-- biologic agents, such as anti-tumor necrosis factor (anti-TNF) drugs and anti-integrin agents
+- biologics, such as anti-tumor necrosis factor (anti-TNF) agents and anti-integrin agents

-Biologic drugs can help manage and prevent flares by affecting the way the immune system works.
+Biologic drugs can help manage and prevent flares by influencing the way the immune system works.

-The National Institute of Diabetes and Digestive and Kidney Diseases suggests some dietary changes to help reduce the symptoms of Crohn’s disease.
-They include:
+The National Institute of Diabetes and Digestive and Kidney Diseases suggests making some dietary changes to help reduce the symptoms of Crohn’s disease, including: